NguyenHoaiNam/Generate-new-configuration-Openstack/README.md

 #### Don't still solve:
 - Change config with Neutron.
 Because Neutron can read all ini config-file from neutron.conf.
 - All options that were removed anymore.

+### Our plan

+#### Phase 1: Done
+- Creating PoC code
+- Mapping config 1:1 and n:1

+#### Phase 2: Doing
+- Dynamic section in case of Cinder: Done
+- Dynamic section in case of Neutron: Doing

+#### Phase 3: Pending
+- Using this project generate new configs at Ocata from Mitaka config then writing a tool upgrade OpenStack Mitaka to Ocata for 5 main project: Keystone, Neutron, Glance, Nova, Cinder.

+#### Phase 4: Pending
+- Contribute this idea to oslo-config